PLK2/Security-Atlas/02-Case-Study-Bitcoin-Singlesig.md

 <img src="_utilities/case-study-bitcoin-singlesig-1.jpg" alt="map" title="map" />
 </p>

-The **Attributes** are hashtags that can be turned on and off.
-They reveal the underlying "threats" one may wish to analyze.
-In this case, the type, location, and make of an object.
+The attributes in this case are organized by type, location, and make of an object.
 They appear as green nodes in the below image.
 <p align="center">
 <img src="_utilities/case-study-bitcoin-singlesig-2.jpg" alt="map" title="map" />
 </p>